ASES-recognized Shoulder and Elbow Fellowship Program

 Millennium Surgery Center,

-This one-year fellowship program provides hands-on learning and mentorship.
-The fellow will gain exposure to the full range of shoulder pathologies and treatment options, including non-operative management, primary and revision standard and reverse arthroplasty surgery, and arthroscopic as well as open soft-tissue procedures.
-In a typical year the fellow will participate in about 300 shoulder cases (~100 of which are arthroplasty cases), either as surgeon or first assistant.
-Opportunities may be available to shadow other fellowship-trained surgeons in order to gain additional exposure to elbow, trauma, and sports medicine surgery.
+This one-year fellowship program is recognized by the American Shoulder and Elbow Surgeons.
+It is sponsored by the Idaho Shoulder and Elbow Research Foundation (ISERF), a not-for-profit entity dedicated to improving the understanding of shoulder and elbow disorders and treatments.
+Based in the beautiful Boise, Idaho region, the program offers hands-on learning and mentorship in the private practice setting.
+Fellows are under the tutelage of Dr. Scott Humphrey, Dr. Vipul Nanavati, and Dr. Michael Curtin.
+The fellow will gain exposure to the full range of shoulder and elbow pathologies and treatment options, including non-operative management, primary and revision arthroplasty surgery, and arthroscopic as well as open soft-tissue procedures.
+In a typical year the fellow will participate in about 340 cases, either as surgeon or first assistant.

-The fellow will conduct medical research in order to improve and promote the understanding of orthopaedic surgery, specifically pertaining to shoulder surgery procedures.
-The fellow will assist in the design, implementation, and publication of various clinical and basic science studies.
-The fellow will enroll patients who are undergoing shoulder surgery procedures into various studies, then help track and report clinical outcomes.
-The fellow will conduct various aspects of research while participating in patient care through outpatient clinics, surgery, and inpatient management.
+The fellow will conduct medical research in order to improve and promote the understanding of shoulder and elbow disorders and treatments.
+The fellow will enroll patients who are undergoing shoulder and elbow surgery procedures into various studies, then help track and report clinical outcomes.
+He/she will conduct various aspects of research while participating in patient care through outpatient clinics, surgery, and inpatient management.
 The fellow will improve his/her understanding of shoulder pathology through research, paper and presentation preparation, didactic interaction, and conference attendance.
-The fellow is expected to complete and submit for publication one high-quality research project during the fellowship.
+The fellow is expected to complete and submit for publication at least one publication-quality research project during the fellowship.
 Opportunities for both basic science and clinical research are available.

 Through regular educational conferences, pre- and post-operative conferences, as well as morbidity and mortality conferences and journal club, the fellow should have by the end of the fellowship year a strong foundation regarding:

-In addition to fulfilling clinical and research duties, all ISERF fellows will be expected to work through the ASES Curriculum Guide for Treatment of Shoulder Injury.This guide has been developed by the ASES Education Committee to be used as a reference source by fellows in order to gain a basic foundation of information on evaluation and treatment of shoulder injury and disease.
+ISERF fellows will be expected to work through the ASES Curriculum Guide for Treatment of Shoulder Injury and the ASES Elbow Curriculum.
+These guides have been developed by the ASES Education Committee to be used as a reference source by fellows in order to gain a basic foundation of information on evaluation and treatment of shoulder and elbow injury and disease.
 The fellow will review and discuss various aspects of the curriculum with the attending surgeons over the course of the one-year fellowship.

 In an effort to continuously improve the fellowship experience, ISERF conducts scheduled evaluations of fellows, faculty, and the program as follows: